Stability of neckpinch singularities: Introduction

 \begin{definition} Let $\mathcal{M}$ be a unit regular, intergal Brakke flow.
 We say $\mathcal{M}$ has a neckpinch singularity at $X$ if a tangent flow at $X$ is equal to $\calC$.
 We say it is a {\bf nondegenerate} neckpinch if every nontrivial special limit flow at $X$ is up to rotation and translation in space-time equal to $\calC$ with unit multiplicity.
 In the case at least one of the nontrivial special limit flows at $X$ is not a round cylinder, we say it develops a {\bf degenerate} neckpinch at $X$. \end{definition}

+\begin{remark} We point that our notion of a nondegenerate neckpinch singularity does not fully agree with the more analytical notion previously employed for example in \cite{AV,GS}.
+Nevertheless, we feel that our notion reflects what is geometrically understood as a generate neckpinch and thus correspondingly as a nondegenerate neckpinch.

-Our goal in this work is to show that "non-degenerate neckpinch" type singularities are stable.
+\end{remark} Our goal in this work is to show that "nondegenerate neckpinch" type singularities are stable.
 We will first show that local neckpinch singularities are stable in the sense of the theorem below.

 \begin{theorem} Let $\{M_t\}_{t\in [0,T)}$ be a smooth mean curvature flow that develops at most finitely many isolated neckpinch singularities at time $T$.
 Assume each neck locally disconnects the manifold into two pieces none of which disappears at time $T$.
 There exists a $\delta > 0$, so that for every embedding $\barr{F}_0: M\to \mathbb{R}^{n+1}$, for which $\|\barr{F}_0(\cdot) - F(\cdot,0)\|_{C^2} < \delta$, the tangent flows at the first singular time of the mean curvature flow $\barr{M}_t$, starting at $\barr{M}_0 = \barr{F}(M)$ are only multiplicity one round cylinders $\calC$. \end{theorem}